 Agents acquire data from the device on which they are installed and send it to the RCS Collectors.
 Their configuration and software can be updated and they can transfer files unnoticed to the target.

 What you should know about agents 39

 Agent page

 Agent configuration log data

 Agent event log data

 Agent synchronization log data

-Command page
+Command page 45

-Transferring files to/from a target
+File transfer to/from the target 46

 What you should know about agents